chopperWoodworks/Chops-Streaming-Site/README.md

-# 🎬 Movies / TV Shows Streaming App
+# 🎬 Movies / TV Shows Browsing App
 ✦ A Website application which allows users to view movies and TV shows through the use of “TMDB API” and to find the locations of their availability online.

 🚀 Features